Some skills are important in all industries.

 Travel professionals need strong organisational skills, a focus on customer service and the ability to communicate with a wide range of people, among other skills.

-Consider how you've already demonstrated these in your life so far; maybe whilst at university, you organised a fundraiser or event, or maybe as a PA, you were responsible for managing a busy diary and planning meetings.
+Consider how you've already demonstrated these in your life so far; maybe whilst at university, you organised a fundraiser or event; maybe as a personal assistant, you were responsible for managing a busy diary and planning meetings.
 Both of these demonstrate excellent organisational skills, which, whilst not gained in the same industry, can be easily transferred to travel.

 Examples of transferable skills for advertising professionals

-To work in advertising, you'll need skills such as creativity, collaboration and the ability to manage projects.
+To work in advertising, you'll need skills such as creativity, collaboration and project management.
 These can be incorporated into your CV with a link to an online portfolio and details of a project (university or professional) that you managed through to a successful conclusion, even if that project was not related to advertising.

 Examples of transferable skills for hospitality professionals

 Naturally, customer service is the No. 1 transferable skill required to secure a career in hospitality.
-These roles are usually very customer-facing, so you'll need to emphasise your communication, interpersonal and relationship-building skills, as well as your ability to solve problems.
+These roles are usually very customer-facing, so you'll need to emphasise your communication skills, interpersonal and relationship-building skills, as well as problem-solving abilities.